 So how do you sort out the good from the bad?
-I believe it is by remembering these eight important facts about investing, and allowing them to guide you in every investing decision that you make.
+I believe it is by remembering these eight important facts about investing, and allowing them to guide you in every investment decision that you make.

 1. Protection comes before investing.

 All investments carry a level of risk.
 Most people try to avoid the risk by going for products with guaranteed returns, which more often are scams.
-Or they put their money in low-risk investments, and just accept the low returns.
+Or they put their money in low-risk investments and just accept the low returns.

 The best way to manage investment risks is to financially protect yourself when things go south.
 Those who invested in the stock market in the past two years know too well that “parties” don’t last forever.

-Your best tools for protection are an emergency fund, health insurance, multiple streams of income, and for the worst case scenario that you die, life insurance.
+Your best tools for protection are an emergency fund, health insurance, multiple streams of income, and for the worst-case scenario that you die, life insurance.